- Enabling Technologies

-Drinking water treatment is subject to many demands, while circumstances are becoming increasingly complex.
-KWR’s multifaceted expertise in the field of water treatment technologies addresses a number of the questions facing the water sector.
-This helps increase the innovativeness, efficiency and sustainability of drinking water treatment.
+Drinking water treatment is subject to many demands and, today, the challenges it faces are becoming increasingly complex – for instance, the increased occurrence of emerging contaminants, salinisation and antimicrobial resistant bacteria in drinking water sources.
+KWH’s multifaceted expertise in the field of water treatment technologies addresses a number of the questions confronting the water sector.
+This helps strengthen the innovativeness, efficiency and sustainability of drinking water or wastewater treatment.

-Today’s drinking water treatment technologies have to be adapted to rapidly changing circumstances.
-While the quality and availability of raw water are deteriorating worldwide, treatment processes are expected to supply healthy, safe and reliable drinking water, at acceptable cost and energy consumption levels, and with a minimum of waste and by-products.
-The challenge is to develop and implement innovative processes and concepts for water treatment, so that the water sector can supply water of impeccable quality far into the future.
+While the quality and availability of raw water are declining worldwide, treatment processes are still expected to supply healthy, safe and reliable drinking water, at acceptable cost and energy consumption levels, and with a minimum of waste and by-products.
+Comparable demands apply to wastewater treatment.
+In response to such rapidly changing circumstances, the current drinking water treatment technologies have to be adapted.
+The development and application of innovative processes and concepts for water treatment are needed, so that the water sector can continue supplying water of impeccable quality in a clean environment far into the future.

 New technologies and process modelling